 She broke age-related records at 10 or 25 miles, or both, every year since age-related records were introduced for women veterans.
 As for Club Records, the Time Trial disciplines of 10, 25, 50 and 100 Miles are still held by Inez as at 2017.

-In 1961 we had five lady members racing and one of them, Terry Riley, became the club’s second most successful lady rider, winning a number of open events.
+In 1961 we had five lady members racing, one of them Terry Riley, became the club’s second most successful lady rider, winning a number of open events and Anne Barker, daughter of Alan and Dorothy became the first ever Manchester District Junior Ladies Champion, also in 1961.

 In 1953 Arthur Turner finished third in the National Championship, gaining the club’s first National Championship medal.